Jamie's Phuket Blog

 It was run down and the animals are not cared for and were all cramped in cages.
 I have to say though that we had the biggest laugh with the Orangutan who fell in love with my husband and we got some great photos.
 Even the little monkeys are such funny characters and we loved them but as for the rest of the zoo well ...SHAME!

 Well I thought I might get at least a few people saying they had fun, but it really was pretty unanimous.
 These are all comments by people who have been to the zoo in recent years.
 I guess the place is still busy with tour groups.
 And I imagine there are visitors like we were the first time - ooh! a tiger!
 Oooh!
 A funny monkey!
 Wow!
 A huge snake!
 You can find a lot more opinions on TripAdvisor.
 Some are positive and I hear that animal activists post fake bad reviews.
 I was glad to get the opinions on my Facebook page too.
 Should you visit?
 My opinion is that the zoo is obviously not looked after very well, it seems obvious that some animals are treated poorly.
-Personally I am unlikely to return, though maybe I should, just to get my own view.
+Personally I will not return.
 Anyway, Phuket has so much to see, that unless you have never seen any animals before or never been to a zoo before, why go?
+In summary - do NOT visit Phuket zoo.

-Comments on Phuket Zoo - Should You Visit?
+You have been reading : Phuket Zoo - Should You Visit?
+No!